apecloud/kubeblocks/docs/user_docs/overview/supported-addons.md

 KubeBlocks uses Addons to extend support for various database engines.
 And there are currently over 30 Addons available in the KubeBlocks repository, which can be further categorized as follows sections.

-For installing and enabling Addons, refer to install Addons [by kbcli](./../installation/install-with-kbcli/install-addons.md) or [by Helm](./../installation/install-with-helm/install-addons.md).
+For installing and enabling Addons, refer to [Addon installation tutorial](./../installation/install-addons.md).

 ## Relational Databases